Alex Kirilloff Preview, Player Props: Twins vs. Rays

-The Minnesota Twins, including Alex Kirilloff (.250 on-base percentage in past 10 games, 102 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+On Tuesday, Alex Kirilloff (.231 on-base percentage in past 10 games, 121 points below season-long percentage) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 7:40 PM ET.

 Alex Kirilloff Game Info & Props vs. the Rays